ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 {{-rats-arch}} defines "Relevant Events over Time" in RATS which also provides the input for {{Figure 3 of -rats-riv}}.
 The following sequence diagram focusses on matching the defined events with the interactions between the Attester and the Verifying Relying Party.
 The action of conveying "collectClaims", which is defined in {{Section 6 of -rats-models}}, is not defined by {{-rats-arch}}.
-As a result, it cannot be matched to a specified event time.
+As a result, that action cannot be matched to a specified event time.

 ~~~~ aasvg
 .----------.                             .--------------------------.